Harshil8136/chess-game/lib/PLAC_AND_AUDIT.md

 ### 2.2 The D1 Schema Integration

-PLAC relies on two specific tables tightly entwined via Foreign Keys:
+PLAC relies on two specific tables in D1:

 * **Table A: `admin_pages`** (The Source of Truth for Routing) Defines every page that exists in the interface (`path`, `required_role`, `is_active`).
+  The `required_role` column uses a CHECK constraint validating against all 5 roles: `'dev', 'owner', 'super_admin', 'admin', 'staff'`.

 * **Table B: `admin_page_overrides`** (The Delta State) Holds specific overrides from the natural hierarchy via composite keys (`user_id` + `page_path`) and a boolean `granted` parameter.

 ### 2.3 The "Deny Wins" Resolution Algorithm

-When the `computeAccessMap` function fires, it resolves the permissions down to a boolean through strict precedence logic (where O(n) = number of pages):
+When the `computeAccessMap` function fires (in `src/lib/auth/plac.ts`), it resolves permissions through strict precedence:

 1. **Explicit DENY (`0`) Overrides:** ACCESS IS BLOCKED.
 Denies instantly overwrite the natural hierarchy.
 2. **Explicit GRANT (`1`) Overrides:** ACCESS IS ALLOWED.
 3. **Implicit Role Default:** If no override row exists, the system relies on baseline mathematics: `user.RoleLevel <= page.RequiredLevel`.

 ### 2.4 Provisioning Gatekeepers (Anti-Escalation Measures)